-We are increasing the fees for disposing of non-recyclable material at the transfer stations from 1 July 2018.
-The previous fees at the transfer stations don't truly cover the cost of running these sites.
+We plan to increase the fees for disposing of non-recyclable material at the transfer stations.
+The current fees at the transfer stations don't truly cover the cost of running these sites.
 We believe increasing the fees will help cover the costs better, and encourage people to reduce waste and help us achieve our waste minimisation targets.